Matches Played Online

 Alerts and self-description of calls

 Mandatory.
 Alert as you would F2F, describe all your own calls whether they would be announced or not.
-For example, annotate all no-trump ranges whether they be openings, rebids, responses or advances; if weak-two can be five cards, say so; if fourth-suit-forcing is forcing to game, say so, etc. The emphasis is on timely description to prevent questions and potential unauthorised information (UI).
+For example, annotate all no-trump ranges whether they be openings, rebids, responses or advances; if weak-two can be five cards, say so; if fourth-suit-forcing is forcing to game, say so, etc.

 System cards